omni-us/jsonargparse/README.rst

     databases:
       info: data/info.db

-To create a parser that checks that the value of :code:`databases.info` is a file that exists and is readable, the following could be done:
+To create a parser that checks that the value of ``databases.info`` is a file that exists and is readable, the following could be done:

 .. testsetup:: paths